jasonbrown-alis/build/docs/guides/how-to-guides/make-your-first-request.md

 #### List books

-Firstly we will get a list of all the books calling the `ListBooks` methods and then print their display names in the console.
+Firstly we will get a list of all the books by calling the `ListBooks` method and then print their display names in the console.

 Add the `printBookNames` function to the bottom of your Go file and make a call to the function from `main`.